pikvm/pikvm/docs/vnc.md

 -----
 ## Enabling VNC on the PiKVM side

+1. The recommended client is [TigerVNC](https://github.com/TigerVNC/tigervnc/releases).

-1. Switch the PiKVM filesystem to read-write mode using command `rw`.
+2. Switch the PiKVM filesystem to read-write mode using command `rw`.

-2. *Optional:* Change client's keyboard layout if you're using an non-US keyboard.
-    To do this edit file `/etc/kvmd/override.yaml`:
+3. ??? tip "Optional for *non-TigerVNC* clients: Change the keybobard layout for non-US keyboard" Some clients does not support direct keyboard access.

+    Edit the file `/etc/kvmd/override.yaml` and add your layout for the client:

     ```yaml
     vnc: